 Shiraz Sultan

-I am currently studying for an LL.B in Law and a B.A in Humanities at The Hebrew University in Jerusalem.
+Graduate of an LL.B in Law and a B.A in Humanities at The Hebrew University in Jerusalem.
 I enjoy the interdisciplinary aspect of my studies, and I would very much wish to follow this path in practice as well.
 Pursuing the combination of philosophy and law is what interests me the most and specifically, the fields of jurisprudence, constitutional law and criminal law.

 Yishai Hovav

-I am currently studying for an LL.B in Law and a B.A in Economics and Philosophy at the Hebrew University in Jerusalem.
+Graduate of the joint interdisciplinary program of an LL.B in Law and a B.A in Economics and Philosophy at the Hebrew University in Jerusalem.
 My main fields of interest are constitutional law and the interface between law and economics.

 Omer Nir

-I am currently studying for an LL.B in Law and a B.A in History at The Hebrew University in Jerusalem.
+Currently an M.A. student in law and history at Tel Aviv University and graduate of an LL.B in Law and a B.A in History at The Hebrew University in Jerusalem.
 My interests relate to the interdisciplinary study of law and its impact on various aspects of our lives.
 My focus areas include public law, comparative law, legal history, as well as the application of digital research tools.

 Shelley Robinson